jeanCarloMachado/resume/index.md

 ### Summary

-As a software engineer my goal is to create and maintain data products at scale that improves the world with high quality and timely delivery.
+My goal is to create and maintain data products at scale that improves the world with high quality and timely delivery.
 To have a nice time sharing and learning while working with amazing people.
 I care about humanism and science.
-Programmer, teacher.

 ---